Fieldnotes

 Read Article

 Since 2012, StudyingCongregations.org has published over 200 articles on how and why people of faith gather.
-And soon you’ll be able to search our complete archives!
+Just go to the search box at the top center of the page and type in something you’re curious about.
 Explore a wide range of topics such congregational conflict, the Nones (non-affiliation), race & ethnicity, and civic engagement.
 Learn more about various methods of study including demographics, interviews, and walking the neighborhood.
 Or focus your curiosity on religious & cultural traditions such as African American congregations, Latinx congregations, Catholic parishes, and more.